 Compound interest means your assets build upon themselves.

-Add a couple of zeros to those numbers and we begin talking about quite a bit of money.
-Enough money on which to retire.
+Add a couple of zeros to those numbers, and we begin talking about quite a bit of money—enough to retire.

 Money habits that include appreciating assets are critical.